ismahaneyy/First-Code-Challenge/README.md

 # To Run this application
-- Running this application, you can use the following steps.
+- Running this application, use the following steps:

-## Install required dependencies from npm
+- Install required dependencies from npm
      - npm install

-### To test your work
+- To test your work
      - npm test

 # Challenge Description.
 - All the challenges were solved using JavaScript.